-You can use the oils but be sure to dilute the oil before using it.
+You can use the oils but be sure to dilute the oil before using it on a rabbit.

-Make sure you don’t put the herb in to hot of water or in any other preparation you are making.
-The extreme heat will take out most of the beneficial property.
+Make sure you don’t put the herb in too hot of water or in any other preparation you are making.
+The extreme heat will take out most of the beneficial properties.

-If you know your rabbit has some kind of infection you are trying to get rid of quickly then try to get the rabbit to eat at least 5 inches (or one tablespoon) of the fresh herb per 5 pounds of weight.
+If you know your rabbit has some kind of infection or digestive issue that you are trying to get rid of quickly then try to get the rabbit to eat at least 5 inches (or one tablespoon) of the fresh herb per 5 pounds of weight.

 Then keep feeding the same amount one to two times per day until you see a difference.